bschwind/opencascade-rs/docs/writing_bindings.md

 # Binding to OpenCascade Classes and Functions

-OpenCascade is a huge C++ project, spanning mulitple decades.
+OpenCascade is a huge C++ project, spanning multiple decades.
 It has an impressive amount of functionality packed in, though it is somewhat hidden behind a (in my opinion) ugly/intimidating API.

 One goal of this project is to expose a more ergonomic and approachable API on top of the goodies within OpenCascade so more people can use it to build cool things.
 OpenCascade leans pretty hard into C++, and so we need to use something more than just `bindgen` in order to have Rust call it safely.